Introduction to the Kgalagadi Transfrontier Park

 Other Kalahari Predators: Many other predators large and small are commonly sighted.
 Three hyena species are present including the spotted hyena and the brown hyena best viewed in early morning.
 Rarely a visitor may glimpse an aardwolf entering a den on the dune roads, a highly specialized hyena that eats termites.
 Canids include the ubiquitous black-backed jackal, and the less frequently sighted cape fox.
 On chilly days you may spot the comical bat-eared fox foraging at sunset.
 Smaller carnivores include the honey badger, small-spotted genet, yellow mongoose and slender mongoose, as well as the much-loved meerkat.

 Rare Mammal Treats: The cape ground squirrel is the only rodent you’re likely to spot on a daily basis, but the nocturnal porcupine and springhare are fascinating rodents you can glimpse on a night drive.
 If you’re even luckier you may catch a glimpse of the bushveld elephant shrew, which is one of the Little Five animals of Africa, ( see video below) or the very shy aardvark or pangolin.

 The Kgalagadi Transfontier Park is a bird-watchers paradise.
 Of the more than 300 species recorded in the park, roughly half of them are year round residents or regular visitors.
-You can readily watch the largest bird in the world, the ostrich, or the world’s heaviest flying bird, the kori bustard.
+You can readily watch the largest bird in the world, the ostrich, the mischievous hornbills, or the world’s heaviest flying bird, the kori bustard.
 There are so many birds to choose from that we can’t dive too deep here (stay tuned for our Kalahari Birds post coming soon.)
 But what we love most about Kgalagadi birding is how easy it is to watch an incredible variety of raptor species.

 Kalahari Birds of Prey: Tawny Eagles and Bateleurs are a common sight around the waterholes.
 Huge secretary birds stride through the grasslands in search of reptiles.
 Lanner falcons scream through the air like jet planes in pursuit of doves.
 Massive lappet-faced vultures pace around carcasses while white-backed vultures wait for them to tear in.